gcorbin/archive-computational-experiments/README.md

 - the code is versioned with git
 - for compiled languages, there is a build system (e.g. cmake) in place, such that the entire project can be built with one command
 - large input data is archived separately
+- input data are all under a common folder
+- program output is generated in single folder